Appendix 2 – The Poems

 And there, beheld my story, and then,

-begot our child, and set on parchment, a love
+begot our child, and set on such a parchment primed,

 Our daughter, drowsy, through the wall,